 All reactions necessary for the formation and release of T3 and T4 are controlled by thyroid-stimulating hormone (TSH), which is secreted by pituitary thyrotropic cells.
 TSH secretion is controlled by a negative feedback mechanism in the pituitary: Increased levels of free T4 and T3 inhibit TSH synthesis and secretion, whereas decreased levels increase TSH secretion.
 TSH secretion is also influenced by thyrotropin-releasing hormone (TRH), which is synthesized in the hypothalamus.
 The precise mechanisms regulating TRH synthesis and release are unclear, although negative feedback from thyroid hormones inhibits TRH synthesis.

-Most circulating T3 is produced outside the thyroid by monodeiodination of T4.
+Most circulating T3 is produced outside the thyroid in peripheral tissues by monodeiodination of T4.
 Only one fifth of circulating T3 is secreted directly by the thyroid.

 Laboratory Testing of Thyroid Function